anshad/dbmanage/README.md

 dbmanage
 ========

-Database Backup Management Package for Laravel 4
+Database Backup Management Package for Laravel 4.

+Backup database or tables in compressed format.

 Installation